Nonlinear2/Bread-Engine/readme.md

   - [optimized matrix multiplication](#optimized-matrix-multiplication)

 ## Search Algorithm
-A chess engine is only just a program that takes a chess position and returns the corresponding best move to play.
+A chess engine is just a program that takes a chess position and returns the corresponding best move to play.
 To play a full game of chess, you can just give the engine the positions that arise on the board one after the other.

 ### Minimax
 A "good move" in chess can be defined as a move which "improves your position".